Blaisorblade/pdbp.github.io/index.md

 3628800
 ```

-We used `read` as an effectfree alternative for the effectful `intProducer` at the beginning of a program.
+We used `read` as an effectfree alternative for the effectful `effectfulReadIntFromConsole` at the beginning of a program.

 We can also use `read` anywhere in a program.